Bonaventura Cavalieri: Work in astronomy

 Towards the end of his life, Cavalieri published two books on astronomy.
 While they use the language of astrology, he states in the text that he did not believe in or practice astrology.
 Those books were the Nuova pratica astrologica (1639) and the Trattato della ruota planetaria perpetua (1646).

 Other work

-He published tables of logarithms, emphasizing their practical use in the fields of astronomy and geography.
+He published tables of logarithms, emphasising their practical use in the fields of astronomy and geography.

 Cavalieri also constructed a hydraulic pump for a monastery that he managed.
 The Duke of Mantua obtained one similar.

 Legacy

 According to Gilles-Gaston Granger, Cavalieri belongs with Newton, Leibniz, Pascal, Wallis and MacLaurin as one of those who in the 17th and 18th centuries "redefine[d] the mathematical object".

-The lunar crater Cavalerius is named for Cavalieri.
+The lunar crater Cavalerius is named after Cavalieri.